aws-samples/query-aws-network-firewall-logs/README.md

 3. The command should return a *stack id* which signifies a successful execution.

-## Run the Query
+## How to run the query in Amazon Athena

-1. From the AWS management console, navigate to Amazon Athena
+1. From the AWS management console, navigate to **Amazon Athena**
-2. In the Athena console, select *Saved Queries* and select the query you deployed in the previous step.
+2. In the Athena console, select **Saved Queries** and select the query you deployed in the previous step.
-3. Click *Run*
+3. Click **Run**
-4. In the left pane of the page, you should see a new AwsDataCatalog table with the name you provided show up.
+4. In the left pane of the page, you should see a new *AwsDataCatalog* table with the name you provided show up.
-5. Click on the ellipsis next to the table name and select *preview table*
+5. Click on the ellipsis next to the table name and select **preview table**
 6. That's it, you are ready to query the network logs!

 ## Clean up